gravitational/teleport-plugins/rfd/0001-kubernetes-manager.md

 ### API Groups and Versions

-`Identity` resource resides in an API group called `auth.teleport.dev`, and all the Teleport resources reside in a group called `resources.teleport.dev`.
-Two different groups are used for a reason:
+All the Teleport resources reside in a group called `resources.teleport.dev`.

-- API Versions of `auth.teleport.dev` start from `v8` because the Teleport version is 8.x at the moment of writing this document.
+API Versions of `resources.teleport.dev` are all different because they're tied to Teleport resource versions.
-- API Versions of `resources.teleport.dev` are all different because they're tied to Teleport resource versions.
+For example, currently User is v2 and Role is v5.

 ### Generating Custom Resource Definitions